D4-project/bgp-monitor/docs/home.md

 ## Output

-BGP records are reformatted and presented as follows :
+BGP records are reformatted and presented as follows:

 - `type`
   - R: RIB table entry